robOcity/robocity.github.com/content/posts/updating-the-blog.md

 Tags: pelican, jupyter, nbconvert, markdown, github pages
 Summary: Using Pelican to generate a blog from Jupyter notebook files

-## Blogging with Jupyter Notebooks and nbconvert
+## Blogging with Pelican, Jupyter Notebooks and nbconvert

 In data science Jupyter notebooks are a prime source of content.
 So, why not use notebooks for blog posts?
 Much of my exploratory work is captured in notebooks anyway, so I gave it try.
 You can do this using `jupyter nbconvert` or by installing a plugin in Pelican.